 Nager has exhibited work in numerous solo and group shows including the Slater Memorial Museum, Lake Placid Center for the Arts, Texas Tech University, Housatonic College, and The Carriage Barn Art Center, New Canaan, CT.
 His solo exhibition Street Life was on display at Norwalk Community College in November of 2014.

-His latest solo exhibition Times Square Photographs ran from May 3-June 3, 2017 at the Fahey/Bodell Umbrella Arts Gallery in NYC.
+His solo exhibition Times Square Photographs ran from May 3-June 3, 2017 at the Fahey/Bodell Umbrella Arts Gallery in NYC.
 The exhibit included a selection of large color prints from an ongoing project focused on this urban tourist destination.
 A catalog for the show includes a detailed analysis of the work by noted Art Historian, Bruce Glaser.

 The Social Landscape – Connecticut Towns and Cities in Transition, was a large solo exhibition at Trinity College that featured his work documenting the changing architecture of former factory towns in the Naugatuck Valley.